brennanbutler01/cs6750-hci/week-5/direct-manipulation-interfaces.md

 ## Shneiderman's principles of direct manipulation

-3 Properties of direct manipulation:
+Three Properties of direct manipulation:

 1. Continuous representation of the object of interest.
 2. Physical actions/labeled button presses.
-3. Rapid incremental and reversible operations - immediate feedback.
+3. Rapid incremental and reversible operations—immediate feedback.

 6 Virtues of direct manipulation: